SAP-archive/teched2020-DEV161/exercises/ex8/README.md

   - For 'Name', freely choose a name for your credential, which is unique in your subaccount on SAP Cloud Platform.
 In this example - 'github'
   - For 'Type', select 'Basic Authentication'.
   - For 'Username', enter your Github user name.
-  - For 'Password', use the personal access token which you created in the Github in previous step.
+  - For 'Password', use the personal access token which you created in the Github in step 8.2.
 ![Credentials GitHub](./images/CICD_credentials_github.png)

 3. Create Credentials to deploy to CP, Cloud Foundry Environment.